panacloud/4ir-software-dev/README.md

 # Future Software Development
-In this repo we will learn software development step by step with technologies that will be used extensively:
+In this repo we will learn software development step by step with technologies that will be used extensively in the future:

 - Rust (Microservices)
 - Embedded Rust